 Electronic Devices with Lithium Batteries.

-Apple recommends not exposing an iPhone or iPad to temperatures below -4 degrees Celsius; battery life can reduce and condensation can damage the screen of chilly electronic devices.
+Apple recommends not exposing an iPhone, iPad or laptop to temperatures below -4 degrees Celsius; battery life can reduce and condensation can damage the screen of chilly electronic devices.

 Most medication needs to be stored at room temperature for optimal efficacy.
 Insulin, for example, becomes ineffective once frozen.
 As do many liquid medicines which require shaking before use.